The Startup Leadership Guide

 Introduction: The Symphony of Startup Leadership

-This guide isn’t just another theoretical framework.
-It’s a practical playbook built from real experiences, failures, and successes.
+This guide is more than just theory.
+It’s a practical playbook based on my actual experiences—both failures and successes.
 Throughout these pages, I’ll share specific stories and examples from my journey, along with links to deeper dives on particular topics that you can explore when you need them.

 Building Your Foundation: Structure and Culture